 Freezing (cryotherapy).
 Actinic keratosis can be eliminated by freezing them with liquid nitrogen.
 The doctor applies the substance to the affected skin, which causes blistering or peeling.

 As the skin heals, the lesions break off, allowing new skin to appear.
 Cryotherapy is the most common treatment.
 It takes only a few minutes and can be done in the doctor’s office.

 Scraping (curettage) .
-In this procedure, the surgeon uses a device called a curette to scrape the damaged cells.
+In this procedure, the surgeon uses a curette device to scrape the damaged cells.

 The scraping can be followed by electrosurgery, in which the doctor uses a pencil-shaped instrument to cut and destroy the affected tissue with an electric current.

-The prevention of actinic keratosis is important because the condition may precede cancer or be an early form of skin cancer.
+The prevention of actinic keratosis is essential because the condition may precede cancer or be an early form of skin cancer.

 Sun safety is necessary to help prevent the development and recurrence of patches and spots of actinic keratosis.